-As one interviewee put it, 'when large organizations leave a space, that space loses its power'.
-However, these global-level initiatives can require a heavy investment and their actual impact in specific contexts is often indirect or difficult to discern.
+These global-level initiatives can require a heavy investment and their actual impact in specific contexts is often indirect or difficult to discern.
+However, as one interviewee put it, 'when large organizations leave a space, that space loses its power'.
 We have discussed maintaining a higher threshold for selective engagement with international human rights mechanisms and the potential of making deeper forays into the most relevant global economic governance arenas.
-For example, our assessment of the serious shortcomings of the development agenda over the last five years means that our engagement with SDG processes international (and related national processes) will continue to selectively focus on the most strategic opportunities for advancing a systemic critique of dominant development paradigms and proposals for tackling socioeconomic and environmental inequalities.

 Further, a number of interviewees flagged that it is important for international organizations based in the global North like CESR to show we have meaningful partnerships and that there's collective interest in us engaging in global advocacy spaces.
 There was broad agreement that part of the reason we have legitimacy in international spaces is because we bring concrete country-level findings, illustrative of broader trends, into global policy spaces.
 That, in turn, depends on mutually beneficial partnerships with national groups.
-Moreover, it was noted that global forums are often the place where CESR can hold wealthy countries and IFIs accountable for their role in undermining human rights in the global South.
-Given CESR's location, identity and composition, it is well-placed to address the transnational dynamics of economic injustice from the hubs of power to which the organization has access.
-'CESR has a niche in tackling the international dynamics thwarting progress on these issues, focusing on the role of global north governments and IFIs in skewing multilateral processes', as one interviewee outlined.